mjbradvica/ChainStrategy/README.md

 }
 ```

-Create a profile for a chain that inherits from the ChainProfile of type T where T is your payload object class.
+Create a profile for a chain that inherits from the ChainProfile of type T, where T is your payload object class.
 Add steps in the constructor.

 > These steps are executed in the order.
 Make sure you double check your order of operations.